Fola-Lab/ClimateAI/README.md

 We use the Our World in Data CO2 and Greenhouse Gas Emissions Dataset, a widely used source in climate research and policy.

 Methodology
-1. Baseline Model
+1. Baseline Model:
 Random Forest Regression predicting CO₂ emissions

-2. Failure Simulation
+2. Failure Simulation:
 We simulate real-world data issues introducing:

-Missing data
-Noisy inputs
-Distribution shift (cross-region / temporal)
+Missing data, Noisy inputs, Distribution shift (cross-region / temporal)

-3. Misleading Behavior Detection
+3. Misleading Behavior Detection:
 We define misleading predictions as High-confidence predictions with large error

-4. Explainability Audit
+4. Explainability Audit:
 We test whether SHAP explanations reveal failure Or reinforce false trust

 5. Control System